Siby-John-J/imaginaryAudio/docs/notes.md

 have to add all kind of middlewares

 # IMPORTENT
-need to add ajax for checking the fields, need to set middleware in app.js but not on routes [depends on situation]
+pagination is not finished

 # in future

-in setting have to add the theme of double color in which one was background and other one is content
+need to add ajax for checking the fields, need to set middleware in app.js but not on routes [depends on situation] in setting have to add the theme of double color in which one was background and other one is content